Skip to content

 To profile Rails:

-2. Add the ruby-prof to your gemfile:
+1. Add ruby-prof to your Gemfile:

 group :profile do